What is ampullary cancer?

 What causes ampullary cancer?

 Experts aren’t sure what causes ampullary cancer.
-But it occurs when cells in the body change and grow out of control.
+It occurs when cells in the body change and grow out of control.
 These abnormal cells may grow to form a lump or mass called a tumor.
-If they are in the body long enough, they can grow into (invade) nearby areas.
-They can even spread to other parts of the body (metastasis).
+If they are in the body long enough, they can grow into (invade) nearby areas and spread to other parts of the body (metastasis).

 Who is at risk for ampullary cancer?

 A risk factor is anything that may increase your chance of having a disease.
 The exact cause of someone’s cancer may not be known.
-But risk factors can make it more likely for a person to have cancer.
-Some risk factors may not be in your control.
-But others may be things you can change.
-There are no clear risk factors for ampullary cancer.
+But risk factors may make it more likely for a person to have cancer.
+Some risk factors may not be in your control but others may be things you can change.
+There are no known clear risk factors for ampullary cancer.

-You might be at increased risk for this cancer if you:
+You may have a possible increased risk for this cancer if you:

 - Have certain inherited health problems that cause growths (polyps) in the digestive system